 The National Inventory of Architectural Heritage (NIAH) is a state initiative under the administration of the Department of Housing, Local Government and Heritage and established on a statutory basis under the provisions of the Architectural Heritage (National Inventory) and Historic Monuments (Miscellaneous Provisions) Act 1999.

 The purpose of the NIAH is to identify, record, and evaluate the post-1700 architectural heritage of Ireland, uniformly and consistently as an aid in the protection and conservation of the built heritage.
 NIAH surveys provide the basis for the recommendations of the Minister for Housing, Local Government and Heritage to the planning authorities for the inclusion of particular structures in their Record of Protected Structures (RPS).

-The published surveys are a source of information on the selected structures for relevant planning authorities.
-They are also a research and educational resource.
+The published surveys are a source of information on the selected structures for relevant local authorities.
+They are also an educational and research resource.
 It is hoped that the work of the NIAH will increase public awareness and appreciation of Ireland’s architectural heritage.

 1. Granada Convention

 The Council of Europe, in Article 2 of the 1985 Convention for the Protection of the Architectural Heritage of Europe (Granada Convention), states that ‘for the purpose of precise identification of the monuments, groups of structures and sites to be protected, each member State will undertake to maintain inventories of that architectural heritage‘.
 The Granada Convention emphasises the importance of inventories in underpinning conservation policies.

-The NIAH was established in 1990 to fulfill Ireland’s obligations under the Granada Convention, through the establishment and maintenance of a central record, documenting and evaluating the architectural heritage of Ireland.
+The NIAH was established in 1990 to fulfil Ireland’s obligations under the Granada Convention through the establishment and maintenance of a central record, documenting and evaluating the architectural heritage of Ireland.

 Article 1 of the Granada Convention establishes the parameters of this work by defining ‘architectural heritage’ under three broad categories of Monument, Groups of Buildings, and Sites.